Laser Skin Resurfacing for a Glowing Appearance

 Intense pulsed light (IPL) is not a laser per se.
 It uses broad-spectrum pulses of light which are absorbed into the skin where they eliminate excessive and enlarged blood vessels and brown marks.
 It also will decrease pore size and minimize fine wrinkles by stimulating collagen production.

 A variety of options are available for the improvement of skin through photo rejuvenation, which is the use of an energy-based device to improve the skin.
 Thermage, for example, uses radio-frequency energy to tighten and lift skin without any of the downtime of a surgical face lift.
 It is FDA-approved for the improvement of sagging skin and facial lines.
-To learn more, please read the surgeon discussion of photo rejuvenation.

 Each category of lasers may be best suited for different skin issues.
 During your consultation, your doctor will help you select the right laser and/or radiofrequency device for your particular skin type and problem.